 With vacation properties, you can use the property for yourself and your family at certain times of the year and rent it out when you’re not using it.
-Even if it’s not rented out all the time, whatever rent you get will help to offset the cost of owning the property.
+Even if it’s not rented out all the time, whatever rent you get will help to offset the cost of owning real estate.

 Highlights of Investing in Vacation Properties: